Logo

 The namespacing support for mapping is currently only available in MP-400.

-- After starting the mapping, you can see the stripes of the maps as shown in the image below.
+• After starting the mapping, in the RViz, the initial stripes of the maps can be found as shown in the image below:

 Saving map¶